 With over 104 million learners spread across 151 countries, Articulate Storyline is the go-to program for eLearning.
-Although it may be the most popular eLearning tool, Storyline’s extensive amount of features can be overwhelm users.
+Although it may be the most popular eLearning tool, Storyline’s extensive amount of features can overwhelm users.

 Luckily, these 5 tips and tricks can help you master Storyline and maximize all it offers.